gaukler2/bybitTicker/README.md

    ![Screenshot](ticker.PNG)

-   Nice to know:
+   Nice to know: </br>
-   - The Percent is not always accurat to the Bybit Percent on the Webpage
+   - The Percent is not always accurat to the Bybit Percent on the Webpage</br>
-   - Alarm Example:
+   - Alarm Example:</br>
-     If you set the Alarm to 50 , then the alarm is triggered when the price goes 50 points above or below the watch price.
+     If you set the Alarm to 50 , then the alarm is triggered when the price goes 50 points above or below the watch price.</br>